 Present itemized financial reports at each meeting of the Affiliate.

-Be responsible for systematic collection of annual Affiliate dues, whether from members or from ACNM.
+Be responsible for ensuring consistency of the amount of dues sent by ACNM with the number of current members, and with the membership categories of these members, of the WV Affiliate.

-Maintain a list of members with ACNM and Affiliate dues currently paid.
+With the other members of the Executive Committee or, when such exists, Membership Committee, monitor the list of members to identify possible trends and possible renewal issues.

-ARTICLE VII-NOMINATIONS AND ELECTIONS
+ARTICLE VI.
+NOMINATIONS AND ELECTIONS

 Section A. Election Schedule

 There shall be an annual election, to be held at the Spring Meeting of the Affiliate.
 The President and Treasurer shall be elected in the odd years.
-The Vice President and the Secretary shall be elected in the even years.
+The Vice-President and the Secretary shall be elected in the even years.

 Eligibility of Members: Only active members whose consent has been obtained shall be selected for nomination.